 You can make wonderful homemade cornbread in a jiffy without a Jiffy mix.
 Make this from-scratch recipe in 30 with pantry ingredients—just follow the step-by-step photo instructions.
 Make it extra crispy baking in a cast iron skillet.

-Cornbread is classified as a quick bread meaning the leavening of the dough comes from baking soda and/or baking powder, not from yeast.
+Cornbread is a quick bread, meaning the dough's leavening comes from baking soda and baking powder, not yeast.

-I went old school and used our much-loved 1972 Betty Crocker's Cookbook.
-Only a few changes were needed but it is still full of that old fashioned goodness.
+I went old school for this recipe and used our much-loved 1972 Betty Crocker's Cookbook for inspiration.
+A few changes were needed.
+I added buttermilk for a better rise and some options, but it is still full of that old-fashioned goodness and simple to make.